bokkypoobah/TopSecrets/README.md

 ---

-## Use Read-Only Offline Shamir39 Device
+## Using The Read-Only Offline Shamir39 Device

 Boot your machine and load `standalone.html` from your Downloads folder to use Shamir39 offline to split or combine your keys.
 Power off and all your secrets on the device are forgotten.